What is a Dental Crown?

-A dental crown, also known as a cap, is a type of protective tooth restoration that completely 'caps' or covers a damaged or decayed tooth to restore its original shape, size and colour.
-Crowns improve the strength, function and appearance of a broken tooth that may otherwise be lost.
+A dental crown, also known as a cap, is a type of protective tooth restoration that 'caps' or covers a damaged or decayed tooth to try and restore its original shape, size and colour.
+Crowns should improve the strength, function and appearance of a broken tooth that may otherwise be lost.

-Crowns are needed when there is insufficient tooth structure remaining to hold a filling.
+Crowns are usually needed when there is insufficient tooth structure remaining to hold a filling.

 Your crown is created in a lab from your unique tooth impression, which allows a dental laboratory technician to examine all aspects of your bite and jaw movements.

-Your crown is then sculpted just for you, so that your bite and jaw movements function normally once the crown is placed.
+Your crown is then sculpted for you so that your bite and jaw movements function normally once the crown is placed.

-Crowns are incredibly strong due to the fact that they are made of porcelain which protects and strengthens the remaining tooth structure.
+Crowns should be strong because they are made of porcelain which should protect and strengthen the remaining tooth structure.